 An important tool with which to monitor the quality of the academic programmes concerns the surveys with respect to the courses and research traineeships and the verbal evaluations of the courses.
 The survey allows you to air your opinion of the training anonymously.
 Each course (or module) co-ordinator is required by the training committee to annually evaluate his/her module using standard questionnaires.
-For organisational reasons, these questionnaires are distributed immediately after the preliminary exam.
 The co-ordinator draws up a report on the findings (in accordance with a standardformat) and also indicates the performance figures.

 Options for improvements and when these are to be scheduled are to be stated for the bottlenecks that become evident.
 The research traineeships are evaluated using standard forms as well.
 The questionnaire concerning these traineeships is distributed by the supervisor on completing the traineeships, as soon as the report has been discussed.
 The training co-ordinator collects these completed questionnaires and draws up a report on the results.
 All of these reports are public and can be examined at the secretary of the programme committee.
 The programme committee discusses these reports, consults with the programme management or the teachers concerned if necessary and checks that the proposed plans for improvements are actually carried through.